Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 - Wash hands after application to avoid accidental exposure to eyes or ingestion.

 - Children should not handle repellents.
 Instead, adults should apply repellents to their own hands first, and then gently spread on the child’s exposed skin.
 Avoid applying directly to children’s hands.

 - Use just enough repellent to cover exposed skin or clothing.
 Heavy application and saturation are generally unnecessary for effectiveness.
 If biting insects do not respond to a thin film of repellent, apply a bit more.

-- After returning indoors, wash treated skin with soap and water or bathe.
+- After returning indoors, wash repellent-treated skin with soap and water or bathe.
 This is particularly important when repellents are used repeatedly in a day or on consecutive days.

 - Wash treated clothing before wearing it again.
 This precaution may vary with different repellents—check the product label.

-If a traveler experiences a rash or other reaction, such as itching or swelling, from an insect repellent, the repellent should be discontinued and washed off with mild soap and water, and a local poison-control center should be called for further guidance.
+If a traveler experiences a rash or other reaction, such as itching or swelling, from an insect repellent, the repellent should be washed off with mild soap and water and its use discontinued.
+If a severe reaction has occurred, a local poison-control center should be called for further guidance, if feasible.
 Travelers seeking health care because of the repellent should take the repellent to the doctor’s office and show the doctor.
 Permethrin should never be applied to skin but only to clothing, bed nets, or other fabrics as directed on the product label.

 Most repellents can be used on children aged >2 months.
 Protect infants aged <2 months from mosquitoes by using an infant carrier draped with mosquito netting with an elastic edge for a tight fit.
 Products containing OLE specify that they should not be used on children aged <3 years.
 Other than the safety tips listed above, EPA does not recommend any additional precautions for using registered repellents on children or on pregnant or lactating women.